-In a phone interview, Bowers said the organization had been working since Cullors’ departure to sort out its infrastructure.
-He said the organization underwent an independent financial audit which, along with the expected May release of its latest 990 filing, will show that “nothing impermissible or nefarious has happened” with BLM’s finances.
+In a phone interview, Shalomyah Bowers, a BLM foundation board member who has also worked for the foundation since 2020, said the organization recently underwent an independent financial audit.
+Along with the expected May release of its latest 990 filing, the audit will show that “nothing impermissible or nefarious has happened” with BLM’s finances, Bowers said.

 Cullors is far from the only Black activist to withstand questions about her money, her motivations and her leadership.
 Elders in the civil rights struggle often speak of attacks, both from within and outside of the movement, meant to discredit or stop social change.

-Still, legitimate questions of accountability should not be dismissed, said Garza, the BLM co-founder who was not involved in the BLM organization after 2015.
+But legitimate questions of accountability cannot be dismissed, said Garza, the BLM co-founder who was not involved in the BLM organization after 2015.